 Your sleeping bag should be warm (suitable for temperatures down to 20 degrees), but less than 5 pounds.
-You can increase the R value (temperature rating) of your bag by using an insulated pad under your bag or wearing long underwear and a hat.
+You can increase the R value (temperature rating) of your bag by using an insulated pad under your bag, wearing long underwear and a hat, or using a fleece or synthetic sleeping bag liner.
 When your sleeping bag is packed it should be no more than 20 inches long and 10 inches in diameter, and it should weigh 5 pounds or less.
 Use a waterproof stuff sack to store your sleeping bag or if you do not have one, line the stuff sack with a heavy-duty (4 to 6 mil) plastic bag safely secured.
 This will keep your sleeping bag dry even in wet weather.